syntalos/syntalos/docs/modules/pyapi_syio.rst

         Extend the list by appending all the items in the given list

-        2. extend(self: syio.VectorDouble, L: iterable) -> None
+        2. extend(self: syio.VectorDouble, L: Iterable) -> None

         Extend the list by appending all the items in the given list